stratum/stratum/stratum/hal/bin/barefoot/README.md

 directory. *Do not use the ucli or the Thrift PAL RPC service for port configuration.* You may use the ucli to check port status (`pm show`).

+By default, the Phal ONLP implementation will be used.
+If for some reason this is not what you want to use, you can start `stratum_bf` with `--bf_sim`, which will use `PhalSim`, a "fake" Phal implementation, instead.

 ## Testing gNMI

 You can use the tools/gnmi/gnmi-cli.py script for gNMI get, set, and subscriptions: